staaph/vue3-composables/readme.md

-# Javascript Composables for Firebase v9
+# Javascript Composables for Firebase v9 & Vue 3

 The composables are made for different authentification approaches using the Firebase Web SDK in Vue 3